Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # How to use the Game Boy Printer paper emulation ?

-You will need: the cheapest Arduino Uno, the cheapest LED, the cheapest wires, the cheapest soldering iron or the cheapest breadboard, a serial cable to sacrify (for example the cheapest chinese clone found on Aliexpress, please do not sacrify original Nintendo cables) and for ease the cheapest multimeter with continuity mode.
+You will need: the cheapest Arduino Uno, the cheapest LED, the cheapest wires, the cheapest soldering iron or the cheapest breadboard, a serial cable to sacrify (for example the cheapest chinese clone found on Aliexpress, please do not sacrifice original Nintendo cables) and for ease the cheapest multimeter with continuity mode.
 The total project cost should be around $10 maximum.
 Wire and/or solder all that stuff, recharge your cheapest NiMH batteries and you are ready for printing.

 ### Indirect printing from Matlab/GNU Octave using a logfile